Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3 Infinite Patchways.md

 Dont open the Mod Manage ingame, only the Mod Configuration Menu if you wanna adjust Settings.

+Some Classes work until Level 20, other only unti Level 12.
+I advice to Multiclass then.

 Ignore Missing Icons.

 Randomize Button will crash your Game.